elastic/terraform-elastic-esf/README.md

 This repository contains sample Terraform code designed to automate the provisioning of AWS resources necessary for deploying of Elastic Serverless Forwarder (ESF)

-## Prerequisites

-Since this module executes a script ensure your machine has the following software available:

-* curl
-* tar

 ## How to use

 * Define secrets and variables in `*.auto.tfvars` files (See `variables.tf` for the list of variables declared)